-Interview: First-of-Its-Kind Male Contraceptive Gel in Phase 2b Clinical Trial
+Interview: First-of-Its-Kind Male Contraceptive Gel (Male Birth Control Gel)in Phase 2b Clinical Trial

-The first trial to test the safety and efficacy of a reversible male contraceptive gel is underway.
+The first trial to test the safety and efficacy of a reversible male birth control gel is underway.
 If approved, this could be the first male hormonal birth control on the market.

 “This gel reduces sperm count to a contraceptive level,” Clint Dart, the Vice President, Biostatistics and Programming at Health Decisions (the CRO running the study), exclusively told BioSpace.
 “Once a man’s sperm concentration is low enough (less than 1 million/mL), there is a 97 percent chance that their partner will not get pregnant.”

-The Phase 2b trial began in October 2018 and is currently recruiting 420 couples over three U.S. locations (Los Angeles, Seattle, and Kansas) with multiple worldwide locations in England, Scotland, Italy, Sweden, Kenya, and Chile set to open in 2019 by the end of the first quarter.
+The Phase 2b trial of male birth control gel began in October 2018 and is currently recruiting 420 couples over three U.S. locations (Los Angeles, Seattle, and Kansas) with multiple worldwide locations in England, Scotland, Italy, Sweden, Kenya, and Chile set to open in 2019 by the end of the first quarter.

 This trial will not only test the gel’s efficacy in preventing pregnancy, but also men’s compliance and couple’s acceptance of this contraceptive method, which is critical to real-world applicability and ultimately efficacy.

 "The success of a reversible contraceptive for men requires an approach that reduces the production of sperm without impacting a man's testosterone levels or ability to produce sperm at a later date," Christina Wang, Assistant Dean in Clinical and Translational Sciences at the David Geffen School of Medicine at UCLA and a principal investigator of this trial, said in a press release.

 This male birth control gel decreases sperm production without reducing sexual drive.